rails/rails/guides/source/active_record_multiple_databases.md

 Rails will only generate the new class once.
 It will not be overwritten by new scaffolds or deleted if the scaffold is deleted.

-If you already have an abstract class and its name differs from `AnimalsRecord` you can pass the `--parent` option to indicate you want a different abstract class:
+If you already have an abstract class and its name differs from `AnimalsRecord`, you can pass the `--parent` option to indicate you want a different abstract class:

 ```bash